 You won’t be there at college to do all of this stuff for your child, so spend some time teaching your son how to iron that collared shirt, or your daughter how to make those pancakes that she loves so much.
 It’ll be a great help to them when they’re getting ready for a night out with their friends, or hungry at 3 a.m., when the dining hall’s closed.

 College is likely the first time your son or daughter will be living on their own, and after college, they’re probably going to continue living away from home.
-So, being sure they head off to school with these basic skills will ensure they have a good foundation for taking care of themselves as they grow up and become adults living in the real world.
+So, being sure they head off to school with these basic skills will ensure they have a good foundation as they grow up and become adults living in the real world.